How to Find Insanely Cheap Flights

 This is the most important part of finding really cheap tickets.

-The chances of there being a super cheap ticket for the exact route that you want to fly, on the exact dates are very slim, but that doesn’t mean that you can’t up your odds.
+The chances of there being a super cheap ticket for the exact route you want to fly, on the exact dates, are very slim—but that doesn’t mean you can’t improve your odds.

-Most people decide on a time and place, book the time off, then look for flights.
-That’s the opposite of how I do it.
+Most people decide on a time and place, book time off, then look for flights.
+That’s the opposite of how the pros do it.

-The better way of doing is finding flights that fit your budget going to a place that you’d want to go, and then booking the time off.
+The better way: Find flights that fit your budget going to a place you’d want to go, and then book the time off.

-If you really want to go the extra mile, flexibility includes accepting that some of the cheapest flights might have a long layover, especially when traveling long distance.
-Luckily, there’s tons of tips on how to make the most of long layover flights.
+If you really want to go the extra mile, flexibility includes accepting that some of the cheapest flights might have a long layover, especially when traveling long distances.
+Luckily, there are tons of tips on how to make the most of long layover flights.

 TRAVELING LIGHT